Yilikal250/Enumerable/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> They can use it to decode a Morse code.
+> They can use it to see oop in ruby.

 To get a local copy up and running, follow these steps.